OpenDirective/opendirective.github.io/_posts/2022-01-16-json-data-file-collections-in-jekyll.md

 title: JSON Data File Collections in Jekyll
 ---

-<div class="message">While Jekyll and liquid provide limited support for collections, it's surprisingly easy to mange a set of JSON files so they can be readily and efficiently accessed on the client.
+<div class="message">While Jekyll and liquid provide limited support for collections, it's surprisingly easy to merge a set of JSON files so they can be readily and efficiently accessed on the client.
 </div>

 ## Requirements

 We have three similar projects under development at the W3C WAI.
 Each provides information on a set of items (course, authoring tools and evaluations tools) and users of our Jekyll SSG generated web 'app' wil be able to sort and filter the items.

-A form is provided to submit new items that will undergo a review process before eventually being added to the website dataset for future access in the app.
+A form is provided to submit new items that will undergo a review process before eventually being added to the dataset for future access in the app.

 So that's only two pages, assuming no pagination.

 ## Architecture

-The need for client side manipulation of the item list view (filter and sort) suggests the JSON data be made available to the client.
+The need for client side manipulation of the item list view (filter and sort) suggests the JSON data be available to the client.

-It would be possible to keep all state in the DOM and manipulate that directly.
-It would also be possible to use the now common pattern of always rendering a view of the data in the client(made popular by React).
+It would be possible to keep all state in the DOM and manipulate that directly, touh that might be slow.
+It would also be possible to use the now common pattern of always rendering a view of the data in the client (as made popular by React).

-However, as this is a low complexity app other architectures might be suitable, for example using matching data and HTMLin the client.
+However, as this is a very low complexity app other architectures might also be suitable without a risk of bugs due to complex interactions.
+For example, using matching data and HTML in the client.

-As the content will ony rarely change and Jekyll is a SSG it makes sense to pre-generate as much as possible, both data and HTML.
-Then custom client side behaviour (ie javascript code) can be minimised.
+Also, as the content will ony rarely change and Jekyll is a SSG it makes sense to pre-generate as much as possible, both data and HTML.
+Then custom client side behaviour (ie JavaScript code) can be minimised.

-A final observation is that as we are using a SSG, data and HTML can be pre render and directly included in pages, rather than fetched a runtime in the client.
+A final observation is that as we are using a SSG, data and HTML can be pre rendered and directly included in pages, rather than being fetched and rendered with JavaScript at runtime in the client.

 The need for scalability and pagination might impact these decisions, but initially data sets are small.

-But this post highlight an option that might be non obvious in terms of approach and implementation in Jekyll.
+This post highlight an approach to the json data SSG rendering that might be non obvious.
+Options for client side access to that data is the topic for another post.

 ## Outline

-The approach is as follows:
+The SSG build time approach is as follows:

 - each item has it's own json data file in a folder with the others
 - the JSON files have a top level object (hash) s owe can access various fields
 - generate a single JSON structure of the items as an array
 - Jekyll is used to general a single JSON structure of items
 - html for the items can be created in as similar way
-- the data and initial HTML are directly embedded into the HTML files
 - we can use Jekyll `includes` to modularise the code

+The data and initial HTML are directly embedded into the HTML files foreasy client access.

 So at build time we would like to:

-- access the files as a collection
+- access the JSON files as a collection
 - sort the collection on a specific item field - eg name
-- generate the JSON array from the files
+- generate a single JSON structure from the files
 - iterate over the collection, to generate HTML for example

 ## Creating the JSON structure